Friday, August 4, 2017

 One part of the aquarium had a large viewing area and seating out front and we arrived just in time for the feeding show.
 A scuba diver swam into view carrying a plastic bucket and was being trailed by an army of fish, sharks and manta-rays.
 He reached into the bucket and started removing fish.
 He would toss a fish into the cloud of creatures and create a feeding frenzy.
 He would hand feed a fish to a shark, that would grab it away and swim off into the distance with its prize.
 But the best part were the rays.
 He used his hands to turn the ray so that the crowd could see its underside and then he would feed it a fish and we could watch its smiley-face mouth gobbling up the morsel.
 The funny thing about the rays is that their eyes are on the topside of their body and their mouth is on the bottom side so they can’t actually see what they are eating and must feel around for it.
 We sat mesmerized for the longest time, watching all the action in the tank – very cool.
 On the way out of the aquarium we found a long line of super massage chairs in a nice air conditioned room, so we grabbed four of them and sat down for the greatest mechanical massage ever, as these chairs even had leg holds that gave you a nice leg squeeze as it was kneading away on your back and shoulders.

-At the centre of the park was a huge castle and village surrounding it with retail and food outlets, a huge water fountain and a 4D theatre, so we went to the theatre for the short, 15 minute show.
-This was another new experience for us - as the 3D animated film progressed, at certain points you would be shot in the face with water, or an air blast, or there would be a strange rumbling in your seat.
+At the centre of the park was a huge castle and a village surrounding it with retail and food outlets, a large water fountain and a 4D theatre, so we went to the theatre for the short, 15 minute show.
+This was another new experience for us.
+As the 3D animated film progressed, at certain points you would be shot in the face with water, or an air blast, or there would be a strange rumbling in your seat.
 There were also props in the theater such as talking statues and these big squids that were suspended from the ceiling and dropped down at certain points of the movie, scaring the crap out of people.

 Next up was the dolphin show.
 I’m not big on dolphin shows but I guess it was okay.
 The kids seemed to like it.
 There certainly must be quite a bond between the dolphin trainers and the dolphins for them to become so well trained.
 Or maybe they are just in it for the free fish.